Jumper cables vs portable booster: which one to choose

 Pros: cheap (€15-40), simple, no battery to maintain, virtually eternal if not abused.

-Cons: need a second car, connection order is critical (spark risk near hydrogen), cable cross-section is usually poor on cheap units (under 16 mm² will not start a large diesel).
-Real-quality cables (35 mm², 2.5 m, 400 A nominal) cost €50-80.
+Cons: they need a second car, the connection order is critical (spark risk near the hydrogen the battery vents) and the cable cross-section is usually poor on cheap sets (under 16 mm² will not start a large diesel).
+Genuinely good cables (35 mm², 2.5 m, 400 A nominal) cost €50-80.

 Portable booster: pros and cons

-Pros: self-contained, no donor car, anti-spark, reverse polarity protection, includes torch and USB power bank.
+Pros: self-contained, no donor car, anti-spark, reverse polarity protection, includes a torch and USB power bank.
 800-1500 A peak models will start large diesel SUVs.
-Lithium battery lasts 3-5 years with occasional use, charges in 3 h.
+The lithium battery lasts 3-5 years with occasional use and charges in about 3 h.

 Cons: €80-200 for decent units.
-You must remember to recharge every 3-6 months.
-Left untouched for years, it will be useless when you need it.
+You must remember to recharge it every 3-6 months.
+Left in the boot for years uncharged, it will be useless the day you need it.

 Technical specs that matter